daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 Will Message | err
 Will Message Retain | TRUE
 Keep Alive[sec] | {report_interval} x 2    (**Recommend**)

+TLS 1.0 / SSL 3.0 or lower is not supported, and TLS 1.2(minimum 1.1) is required to connect to Thing+.

 #### 2.2.2 Transmission of the MQTT Connection status data
 Hardware should transmit the status of the MQTT Connection to the Thing+ Platform after the MQTT